ReplyTechnologies/ReplyPDF/README.md

 ### General Enhancements

-Functionality to keep track of rendered templates in order to prevent rendering duplicate content when a document with multiple pages is created.

 Improve multiple template rendering process to be able to render different headers and footers for each template.

-Add functionality to render content of StackVertical onto a new page when it overflows.

 Implement functionality to use existing PDF documents as the base to render the template onto.
 As this functionality is not supported by PDFKit, the merge functionality may be delegated to [Hummus](https://www.npmjs.com/package/hummus) or [HummusRecipe](https://www.npmjs.com/package/hummus-recipe).

 ### New Components

-*StackGridHorizontal*: Layout children horizontally to fill available space, then move down and continue layout

-*StackGridVertical*: Layout children vertically to fill available space, then move right and continue layout

 *Barcode*: Render a barcode to the document